 This mode is intended for off-highway or off-road use when ESP stability features could inhibit vehicle maneuverability due to trail conditions.
 This mode is entered by depressing and holding the "ESP Control Switch" for 5 seconds when the vehicle is stopped and the engine is running.
-In this mode, all ESP and TCS stability features are turned off except for the "limited slip" feature described in the TCS section.
-After 5 seconds, a chime will sound, the "ESP/TCS Indicator Light" will illuminate, and the "ESP OFF" message will appear in the Electronic

-Vehicle Information Center (EVIC).
+After 5 seconds, the "ESP/TCS Indicator Light" will illuminate, and the "ESP OFF" message will appear in the Electronic Vehicle Information Center (EVIC).
 Refer to "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
-(See page 187 for more information.)
-To turn ESP on again, momentarily depress the "ESP Control Switch".
-This will restore the normal "ESP On" mode of operation.